-In their half century of use, a great quantity of research has been conducted on phthalates, not only by industry but also by universities, government agencies, and independent laboratories.
+In more than 50 years of use, a great quantity of research has been conducted on phthalates, not only by industry but also by universities, government agencies and independent laboratories.
 This body of research makes phthalates one of the most widely studied and thoroughly characterized family of chemicals in use today.
-The preponderance of the research has been conducted in animals including rodents and primates, but there is also some more limited data from biomonitoring studies in humans.
+The preponderance of the research has been conducted in animals including rodents and primates, but there is also some data from biomonitoring studies in humans.
 In addition, some data has been collected in human volunteer studies studying possible sensitization and irritation.
 Most of the experimental research on potential health effects of phthalates consists of laboratory rodent studies, where a range of doses up to the highest dose animals can tolerate are administered over periods of time from a few weeks to two years.
 The process the government generally uses to apply data from these rodent studies to humans is to find the highest dose that has no effect on the animals, (called a NOAEL for “no observed adverse effect level”), and then to divide by a safety factor ranging from 100 to 1,000 to establish safety levels for human exposure.
-The daily human exposure levels and government safety levels for the major phthalates can be found here: Human Exposure and Biomonitoring.
+Exposures for various demographic groups compare to the Reference Dose (RfD)3 set by EPA or safety levels set by other regulatory/scientific bodies can be found here:

 Environmental research conducted by industry and others has led to a scientific consensus on two key points.
 First, phthalates are not persistent; they are quickly biodegraded in water and soil.
 Second, bioaccumulation and biomagnification are also not concerns; living organisms do not build up levels of phthalates over time, but break them down and eliminate them quickly.

 ACC welcomes questions about the research it supports regarding phthalates.